 - Irreverent: show you don't take yourself or social norms seriously.
 Millennials tend not to.

 - Averse to commitment: offer flexible pricing and short-term renting options.

 - Averse to growing up: in fact, adult life just isn't linear for Millennials.
-Difficulty in purchasing a home, preference for a travelling lifestyle, and other factors described above resulted in the situation where it makes more sense for marketers to target Millennials based on social identities rather than specific life stages.
-And that's easy, because Millennials happily express their social identities online.
+Difficulty in purchasing a home, preference for a traveling lifestyle, and other factors described above resulted in a situation where it makes more sense for marketers to target Millennials based on social identities rather than specific life stages.
+And that's easy because Millennials happily express their social identities online.